hammerspace-solutions/Terraform-AWS/README.md

 * **storage_servers**: Deploys storage server EC2 instances with configurable RAID and NFS exports.
 * **hammerspace**: Deploys Hammerspace Anvil (metadata) and DSX (data) nodes.
 * **ecgroup**: Deploys a storage cluster that combines all of its storage into an erasure-coded array.
+* **bastion**: Deploys Bastion EC2 instance.
+This instance is the gateway to other instances that have been deployed.
+It is only instantiated when a public IP is requested.
+All of the other instances utilize private IP's, but the Bastion utilizes a public IP and acts as the gateway to the other instances in your environment.
 * **ansible**: Deploys an Ansible controller instance which performs "Day 2" configuration tasks after the primary infrastructure is provisioned.
 Its key functions are:
     * **Hammerspace Integration**: It runs a playbook that connects to the Anvil's API to add the newly created storage servers as data nodes, create a volume group, and create a share.
     * **ECGroup Configuration**: It runs a playbook to configure the ECGroup cluster, create the array, and set up the necessary services.